-The De La Riva Guard, also known as DLR, is a type of open guard which appeared in sport of Brazilian jiu jitsu first by way of a legendary competitor named Ricardo De La Riva, although it was not an innovation in grappling “per se”, as it had been used before, namely in nonatei style judo, and is said to have been created by Oda Tsunetane.
-In jiu jitsu you consider a guard to be “De La Riva” every time when one of the competitors of a grappling match has his/her back towards the ground, while attempting to control his opponent using his/her open legs (assuming the role of guardeiro).
-One of those legs needs to be outside hooked around the opposite contestant legs (i.e. guard player’s left leg hooking guard passer’s right leg), compromising the passer’s balance with the use of this hook.
+The De La Riva Guard, also known as DLR, is a type of open guard that appeared in the sport of Brazilian jiu-jitsu first by way of a legendary competitor named Ricardo De La Riva, although it was not an innovation in grappling “per se”, as it had been used before, namely in nonatei style judo, and is said to have been created by Oda Tsunetane.
+In jiu-jitsu you consider a guard to be “De La Riva” every time when one of the competitors of a grappling match has his/her back towards the ground while attempting to control his opponent using his/her open legs (assuming the role of guardeiro).
+One of those legs needs to be outside hooked around the opposite contestant’s legs (i.e. guard player’s left leg hooking the guard passer’s right leg), compromising the passer’s balance with the use of this hook.
 This outside “wrap” is in essence what makes an open guard become a DLR Guard.
-The De La Riva is seen as the mother of the modern guard, since it has been utilized as the starting point to a number new guard developments that have occurred in the sport of jiu jitsu since its launch.
+The De La Riva is seen as the mother of the modern guard since it has been utilized as the starting point for a number of new guard developments that have occurred in the sport of jiu-jitsu since its launch.

 Brief History of the De La Riva Guard

-Since its birth in the mid 1980s, the De La Riva Guard has not stopped evolving, being adopted as the weapon of choice by numerous world champions who slapped their stamp of approval, making it one of the most taught techniques in Brazilian jiu jitsu.
-The guard has since extrapolated the is original format with several different drips, inversions and tweaks.
+Since its birth in the mid-1980s, the De La Riva Guard has not stopped evolving, being adopted as the weapon of choice by numerous world champions who slapped their stamp of approval, making it one of the most taught techniques in Brazilian jiu jitsu.
+The guard has since extrapolated the original format with several different drips, inversions, and tweaks.